 Ideally practice first thing in the morning to have the best possible start to your day.

-- Sit very comfortably – either on a chair with your feet flat on the ground or on a cushion(s) on the floor with your legs crossed or folded underneath you.
-Indoors or outdoors.
+- Sit very comfortably, indoors or outdoors – either on a chair with your feet flat on the ground or on a cushion(s) on the floor with your legs crossed or folded underneath you.
 Hands resting on your thighs/knees.
-The spine should be as straight as possible.
+The spine is as straight as possible, while respecting its natural curves.

 - Set a timer for 2 minutes.
 Close your eyes (or keep them slightly open if this is more comfortable for you, the gaze lowered).
-Feel as relaxed in your body as possible.
+Focus on a place of ease in your body to feel as relaxed as possible.
 Breathing through your nose, bring your attention to your breath – without trying to change or control it – wherever you feel most drawn to it in your body.
 This could be at the tip of the nose, in the chest, in your belly or somewhere else.
 This is the focal point for your mind.
 Keep your mind on your breath and observe any sensations you feel with it.
 Cold, warm, smooth, uneven, shallow or deep.
 Whatever arises.

-- Whenever your mind wanders away from the breath (and it is perfectly natural for it to wander), just gently and kindly bring it back to it, without getting involved in any thoughts or stories.
-Allow any thoughts to pass and disappear like bubbles, popping back effortlessly into the air.
+- Whenever your mind wanders away from the breath (and it is perfectly natural for it to wander, several times), just notice this and gently and kindly bring your mind back to focus on the breath, without getting involved in thoughts or stories.
+Acknowledge and allow thoughts to pass and disappear like bubbles, popping back effortlessly into the air.
 When your timer rings, open your eyes, slowly stand up and continue with your day.
-Don’t judge or analyse the last 2 minutes.
+Don’t judge or analyse the last 2 minutes, just come back to meditate the next time with a blank slate.

 The benefits of meditation are cumulative.
-Repetition is important.
-Try to practice every day, and see what it brings to your life.
+As with any good habit, repetition is important.
+Try to practice every day, perhaps for a set number of days initially, and see what it brings to your life.

 As time goes by and you become more and more comfortable with the technique, by all means increase the practice time, perhaps a minute at a time, to 5 or 10 minutes.